Chris Burden: Early performance art

-Burden began to work in performance art in the early 1970s.
-He made a series of controversial performances in which the idea of personal danger as artistic expression was central.
-His first significant performance work, Five Day Locker Piece (1971), was created for his master's thesis at the University of California, Irvine, and involved his being locked in a locker for five days.
+Chris Burden began to work in performance art in the early 1970s.
+He made a series of controversial performances to directly confront the violent realities of the Vietnam War and American culture.
+By pushing himself to physical extremes—enduring pain, confinement, and danger—he forced audiences to viscerally experience the raw, brutal truth of events they otherwise observed with detachment.
+His first significant performance work, Five Day Locker Piece (1971), was created for his master's thesis at the University of California, Irvine, where he locked himself in a school locker for five days.